Dementia-friendly research

 Opening a Door to Collaborative Research: This brochure, created by people living with dementia for people living with dementia, emphasizes the importance of collaboration between researchers and people living with dementia.

-Collaborate Gather Share: Researchers are continually developing practices that engage participants with lived experiences to participate in research and generate shared knowledge.
-This workbook brings attention to how research practitioners use these practices and highlights how people with lived experience can contribute to research beyond their role as participants.
+Collaborate Gather Share: This workbook brings attention to how research practitioners use these practices and highlights how people with lived experience can contribute to research beyond their role as participants.